-Spring is in the air—and it could have you sneezing.
 According to the Centers for Disease Control and Prevention (CDC), over 20 million American adults and six million children experience seasonal allergies every year.
 The only way to be sure if your symptoms are an allergy is to get tested.